semantic-release/npm/README.md

       id-token: write # to enable use of OIDC for npm provenance
 ```

-It's worth noting that if you are using semantic-release to its fullest with a GitHub release, GitHub comments
+It's worth noting that if you are using semantic-release to its fullest with a GitHub release, GitHub comments,
-and other features then more permissions are required to be enabled on this job:
+and other features, then [more permissions are required](https://github.com/semantic-release/github#github-authentication) to be enabled on this job:

 ```yaml
     permissions: